pjotreker/all-for-one-recruitment-task/all-for-one-recruitment-task/README.md

-# Getting Started with All For On recruitment task
+# Getting Started with All For One recruitment task

 This project was created and developed by Piotr Rychlicki.
 Below you can find instructions to run live demo of application.